 PARAMETER ELEMENT DESCRIPTION Code NCN06 Name Ensure that port groups are not configured to the value of the native VLAN.
-Description ESX does not use the concept of native VLAN.
-Frames with VLAN specified in the port group will have a tag, but frames with VLAN not specified in the port group are not tagged and therefore will end up as belonging to native VLAN of the physical switch.
+Description VMware ESX does not use the concept of native VLAN.
+Frames with VLAN specified in the port group will have a tag.
+Frames with VLAN not specified in the port group are not tagged and therefore will end up belonging to the native VLAN of the physical switch.
 For example, frames on VLAN 1 from a Cisco physical switch will be untagged, because this is considered as the native VLAN.
-However, frames from ESX specified as VLAN 1 will be tagged with a "1"; therefore, traffic from ESX that is destined for the native VLAN will not be correctly routed (because it is tagged with a "1" instead of being untagged), and traffic from the physical switch coming from the native VLAN will not be visible (because it is not tagged).
-Risk or Control If the ESX virtual switch port group uses the native VLAN ID, traffic from those virtual machines will not be visible to the native VLAN on the switch, because the switch is expecting untagged traffic.
-Recommendation Level Enterprise Parameters Setting If the default value of 1 for the native VLAN is being used, the ESX Server virtual switch port groups should be configured with any value between 2 and 4094.
+However, frames from VMware ESX specified as VLAN 1 will be tagged with a "1."
+Therefore, traffic from VMware ESX that is destined for the native VLAN will not be correctly routed (because it is tagged with a "1" instead of being untagged).
+Traffic from the physical switch coming from the native VLAN will not be visible (because it is not tagged).
+Risk or Control If the VMware ESX virtual switch port group uses the native VLAN ID, traffic from those virtual machines will not be visible to the native VLAN on the switch, because the switch is expecting untagged traffic.
+Recommendation Level Enterprise.
+Parameters Setting If the default value of 1 for the native VLAN is being used, the VMware ESX server virtual switch port groups should be configured with any value between 2 and 4094.
 Otherwise, ensure that the port group is not configured to use whatever value is set for the native VLAN.

-PARAMETER ELEMENT DESCRIPTION Code NCN07 Name Ensure that port groups are not configured to VLAN 4095 except for Virtual Guest Tagging (VGT).
+PARAMETER ELEMENT DESCRIPTION Code NCN07 Name Ensure that port groups are not configured to VLAN 4,095 except for virtual guest tagging (VGT).
 Description When a port group is set to VLAN 4095, this activates VGT mode.
-In this mode, the vSwitch passes all network frames to the guest virtual machine without modifying the VLAN tags, leaving it up to the guest to deal with them.
-VLAN 4095 should be used only if the guest has been specifically configured to manage VLAN tags itself.
+In this mode, the vSwitch passes all network frames to the guest virtual machine without modifying the VLAN tags, leaving it for the guest to interact with them.
+VLAN 4095 should be used only if the guest has been specifically configured to manage VLAN tags.
 Risk or Control If VGT is enabled inappropriately, it might cause denial of service or allow a guest virtual machine to interact with traffic on an unauthorized VLAN.
-Recommendation Level Enterprise Parameters Setting VLAN ID setting on all port groups should not be set to 4095 unless VGT is required.
+Recommendation Level Enterprise.
+Parameters Setting The VLAN ID setting on all port groups should not be set to 4095 unless VGT is required.

 PARAMETER ELEMENT DESCRIPTION Code NCN08 Name Ensure that port groups are not configured to VLAN values reserved by upstream physical switches.
 Description Certain physical switches reserve certain VLAN IDs for internal purposes and often disallow traffic configured to these values.
 For example, Cisco Catalyst switches typically reserve VLANs 1001-1024 and 4094, while Nexus switches typically reserve 3968-4047 and 4094.
 Check with the documentation for your specific switch.
 Risk or Control Using a reserved VLAN might result in a denial of service on the network.
-Recommendation Level Enterprise Parameters Setting VLAN ID setting on all port groups should not be set to reserved values of the physical switch.
+Recommendation Level Enterprise.
+Parameters Setting The VLAN ID setting on all port groups should not be set to reserved values of the physical switch.